Libraries Transforming Communities: Accessible Small and Rural Communities Grant

 SELOVER LIBRARY RECEIVES NATIONAL GRANT FOR SMALL AND RURAL LIBRARIES

-$10,000 Grant Will Help the Library Work with Residents with Disabilities to make the library more accessible
+$10,000 Grant Will Help the Library Work with Residents with Disabilities to Access Learning Resources

-Chesterville — Selover Public Library has been selected as one of 300 libraries to participate in round three of Libraries Transforming Communities: Accessible Small and Rural Communities, an American Library Association (ALA) initiative that provides community engagement and accessibility resources to small and rural libraries to help them better serve people with disabilities.
+Selover Public Library in Chesterville has been selected as one of 300 libraries to participate in the fourth and final round of Libraries Transforming Communities: Accessible Small and Rural Communities, an American Library Association (ALA) initiative that provides community engagement and accessibility resources to small and rural libraries to help them better serve people with disabilities.

 “We are so proud to be chosen again for this amazing opportunity,” said Library Director Martha Wall.
-“This third round of funding will provide our library with an additional grant to help us continue improving our facility for all patrons.”
+“This is our third round of funding from the American Library Association to help make our library resources more accessible to our patrons.
+We are excited to offer these additional learning resources for the children in our community.”

-As part of the grant, Selover Library staff will take an online course in how to lead conversations, a skill vital to library work today.
-Staff will then host a conversation with residents about how to improve accessibility and use the grant funds to fund a project based on that conversation.
+As part of the grant, Selover Library staff will take an online course on how to lead conversations, a skill vital to library work today.
+Staff will then host a conversation with children who have disabilities that create learning challenges.
+The purpose of the conversation is to figure out what the library should purchase with the grant funds.

 Since 2014, ALA’s Libraries Transforming Communities initiative has re-imagined the role libraries play in supporting communities.
 Libraries of all types have utilized free dialogue and deliberation training and resources to lead community and campus forums; take part in anti-violence activities; provide a space for residents to come together and discuss challenging topics; and have productive conversations with civic leaders, library trustees, and staff.